openjdk/guide/src/index.md

 #### Generating an SSH Key

 All pushes require an ssh key which must be installed on the Mercurial server.
 The `ssh-keygen` command generates an ssh key.
 The `-b` option overrides the default number of bits for the key.
 Allow a few minutes to generate a 4096 bit key; a key of at least 2048 bits is recommended.
-While it is possible to use ssh without a passphrase, this is **strongly** discouraged.
-Empty or insecure passphrases may be reset using `ssh-keygen -p`; this does not change the keys.
+While it's possible to use ssh without a passphrase, this is **strongly** discouraged.
+Empty or insecure passphrases may be reset using `ssh-keygen -p`; this doesn't change the keys.

     $ ssh-keygen -t rsa -b 4096
     Enter file in which to save the key(/u/iris/.ssh/id_rsa):